Outline

-Topics range from overarching issues such as food security, sustainability and climate change, to specifics of crop and animal production and soil health.
-You'll be introduced to satellite-based technologies used in precision agriculture for crop, pasture and livestock management systems.
+You’ll study topics ranging from overarching issues such as food security, sustainability and climate change, to the specifics of crop and animal production and soil health.

-What jobs can the Agricultural Science lead to?
+What jobs can the Agricultural Science course lead to?

 Careers